 In the United States, 1 in 85 people will develop melanoma at some point in their life.
 The risk of developing melanoma increases with age, but the disease frequently affects young, otherwise healthy people.
 Melanoma is the number one cause of cancer death in women aged 25 to 30.

 Melanoma may appear on normal skin, or it may begin at a mole or other area that has changed in appearance.
 Some moles present at birth may develop into melanomas.

-If the skin cancer is deeper than 4 mm or the lymph nodes have cancer, there is a high risk of the cancer spreading to other tissues and organs.
-Treatment with interferon after surgery may be useful for these patients.
-Studies have suggested that interferon improves the overall chance of cure by approximately 10 percent.
+If the skin cancer is deeper than 4 mm, or the lymph nodes have cancer, there is a high risk of the cancer spreading to other tissues and organs.
+Studies have suggested that treatment with interferon improves the overall chance of cure by approximately 10 percent.
 However, interferon has many side effects and is sometimes difficult to tolerate.

 Treatment is usually directed at shrinking the tumor and improving symptoms.
 Both chemotherapy and use of interferon or interleukin may be tried.
 These patients also should consider participating in clinical trials.

-To make an appointment with Dr. Fosko or another SLUCare dermatologist, call (314) 977-4440 or (866) 977-4440.
+To make an appointment with a SLUCare dermatologist, call (314) 977-4440 or (866) 977-4440.